irskep/sphinx-better-theme/docs/index.rst

 3. Set ``html_theme`` to ``'better'`` in your :file:`conf.py`.

-Method 2: Installing to site-package
+Method 2: Installing to site-packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If adding the theme to your source tree is impractical for some reason, or if